How do I register a team for the 2019/20 season?

 What leagues are available?

-The Garrison offers 13 full season leagues.
-It also hosts a City-Wide University League, spring season, Wheel Chair League and other Rental options.
+The Garrison offers 12 full season leagues.
+It also hosts a City-Wide University League, Greenhorn League, spring season, junior program, Wheel Chair League and other Rental options.
 View all the available leagues.

 How much does it cost?